-Results: Here we identify 1,087 haplotypes from 9,294 full-length genomes of SARS-CoV-2 and model their relative success based on half-life, frequency in the host population, and geographic distribution.
-We identify several mutations that are likely compensatory adaptive changes that allowed for rapid expansion.
-Contrary to previous reports, we find that the Asp614Gly in the spike glycoprotein (S) was likely deleterious for transmission and the addition of the subsequent mutation in the RNA-dependent RNA polymerase nsp12 led to the precipitous spread of the virus.
-We find a similar pattern from two mutations in the nsp13 helicase that allowed for the adaptation of the virus to the Pacific Northwest of the USA.
-Structural analyses support our evolution-based results and provide mechanistic understandings of the processes.
-Finally, we use an Explainable-Artificial Intelligence algorithm to identify a mutational hotspot in the signal recognition sequence of the spike glycoprotein, which may have implications for tissue or cell-specific expression of the virus.
+Results: Here we identify globally distributed haplotypes from 15,789 SARS-CoV-2 genomes and model their success based on their duration, dispersal, and frequency in the host population.
+Our models identify mutations that are likely compensatory adaptive changes that allowed for rapid expansion of the virus.
+Functional predictions from structural analyses indicate that, contrary to previous reports, the Asp614Gly mutation in the spike glycoprotein (S) likely reduced transmission and the subsequent Pro323Leu mutation in the RNA-dependent RNA polymerase led to the precipitous spread of the virus.
+Our model also suggests that two mutations in the nsp13 helicase allowed for the adaptation of the virus to the Pacific Northwest of the USA.
+Finally, our explainable artificial intelligence algorithm identified a mutational hotspot in the sequence of S that also displays a signature of positive selection and may have implications for tissue or cell-specific expression of the virus.

 Conclusions: These results provide valuable insights for the development of drugs and surveillance strategies to combat the current and future pandemics.